Aiishi Nari or Ai-Ishi Naori- 合石成り

 Senmai – 千枚

-2 seams of strata.
-Sometimes compared to performing as a mix between Suita and Tomae, but it is also often a fairly compressed, hard, and fine stone still.
-Though it may have Suita properties in the stone face feeing silky/soft, it tends to be fairly hard and not lend itself easily to polishing work – instead being better for sharpening knives/razors.
-Due to how thin the layering was, it is very rare to find large stones from this strata.
+The fourth usable layer in the Hon-Kuchi Naori, this comprises of only 2 layers and is the thinnest of all the different strata.
+Sometimes compared to performing as a mix between Suita and Tomae as it sits between those two layers, it is also often a fairly compressed, hard, and fine stone.
+Though it may have Suita properties in the stone face feeling silky/soft, it tends to be fairly hard and not lend itself easily to polishing work – instead being better for sharpening knives/razors.
+Due to how thin the layering was, it is very rare to find large stones from this stratum.